 There are different benefits if you’re a business owner looking to move your growing operation to a state that has recently gone legal.
 You would become more of a power player in that area, considering there are likely fewer competitors.
 One important thing to remember when moving an operation to a different state is that it takes time for consumers in the area to familiarize themselves with cannabis and embrace a product that people unfairly stigmatized for such a long time.

-Investing a considerable amount of money into commercial cannabis in a location with insufficient demand can be an issue.
+Investing a considerable amount of money into indoor commercial cultivation in a location with insufficient demand can be an issue.
 If there is not enough demand for cannabis, you could easily find yourself in a situation where meeting your business’s yearly objectives becomes nearly impossible.
 Declining profits in highly-established locations can also create challenges for new operations.
 But, if you have the money and the time to wait out the initial lack of demand that is common when states go legal, you can quickly establish yourself as a major player in that area.

 Taking Steps Forward